balena-io/docs/pages/troubleshooting/restore-edison.md

-# Help, I bricked my Edison
+# Help, I bricked my Edison!

-So your Edison is unresponsive or for some bizarre reason you want to restore your Edison to its unresinified state.
+If your Edison is unresponsive or for some bizarre reason, you want to restore your Edison to its unresinfied state, we've prepared a guide for you:

-It's pretty easy to reflash the boring old Intel Yocto image onto the Edison.
-Just follow these steps.
+## Tools

-Go to the [Intel Edison Downloads page][edison-dl-page] and download the latest version of Intel Edison® Board Firmware Software Release.
-At the time of writing it is [Release 2.1 Yocto* complete image][dl-link].
+Firstly visit the [Intel Edison Downloads page][edison-dl-page] and download the latest version of the 'Intel Edison® Board Firmware Software Release'.
+At the time of writing it is the [Release 2.1 Yocto* complete image][dl-link].

-While you are on the downloads page, also download and install Intel's Flash Tool Lite.
+While you are on this page, download and install Intel's Flash Tool Lite.
 The setup guide for this tool can be found [here][flash-tool-setup].

+## Re-Flashing the Edison

-Once you have the Flash tool setup and your new edison image is downloaded, unzip the file.
+Once you have the Flash tool setup and your new Edison image is downloaded, unzip and start the Flash Tool Lite with the Edison *disconnected* from your computer.

-Now start the Flash Tool Lite with the Edison disconnected from your computer.
-Select the blue browse button in the top right of the flash tool.
-In the file navigator, find your downloaded folder that contains the Edison OS and in that folder select the file `FlashEdison.json`.
+Select the blue browse button in the top right of the flash tool and find the folder that contains the extracted Edison OS files, select `FlashEdison.json` as the 'Flash file' and click __Start to Flash__ to kick off the process:

 ![Select FlashEdison.json](/img/edison/flashtool-file-selected.png)

-Once you have selected that file you are ready to flash your Edison, so click the `Start to Flash` button in the bottom left.
+A small warning wipp pop up indicating that no device is connected - fix this by connecting your Edison via micro usb cable:

 ![Start Flashing](/img/edison/flashtool-device-unconnected.png)

-You will notice that a small warning pops up noting that no device is connected.
-At this point, connect your Edison to your computer with the micro usb.

-Sit back and wait for the device to be detected and to start flashing.
-The tool will show its progress as it goes along.
+After a short delay your device will be detected and a progress bar will track the process of flashing your device, so sit back and relax:

 ![Flashing progress](/img/edison/flashtool-flashing.png)

-After a few minutes the flashing process should have completed successfully and your flash tool will look something like this:
+After a few minutes the flashing process will be complete and the flash tool will look something like this:

 ![Flashing complete](/img/edison/flashtool-complete.png)

-At this point your Edison will reboot and you may get a warning like this:
+At this point your Edison will reboot.
+Once it's rebooted you might get a warning like this:

 <img src="/img/edison/edison-restart-warning.png" alt="eject warning" style="width: 70%" />

-You can just click `ignore` and continue.
+If so, simply click __Ignore__ - it means that the file system applied to your Edison is not one your OS is familiar with.

+## You're Done!

-#### You should now have a Edison running the factory default yocto build from Intel.
+You should now have a Edison running the factory default Yocto build from Intel.

-If you were one of the unhappy individuals that got to this point with resin.io, please let us know why you decided to reflash your Edison and how we can improve.
+If you've had to follow this guide due to an issue with resin.io, please let us know so we can improve the experience!

 **Drop us a note at [resin.io/contact](https://resin.io/contact/)**